-Your doctor will want you to track your symptoms for 2 to 3 months by keeping a written record of how you feel.
+Your doctor will want you to keep a written record of your symptoms for 2 to 3 months.
 This is called a menstrual diary.
 It can help you track when your symptoms start, how bad they are, and how long they last.
 Your doctor can use this diary to help diagnose PMS.

 How is it treated?

 A few lifestyle changes will probably help you feel better.